 Traps and Tips

 1.)
 Allow sufficient time for full involvement.
 Some players who usually exert confidence and attack may find this exercise challenging, especially if they are unaccustomed to taking the risk of sharing personal information on stage.
-There can be a fine line between encouraging and coercing participation (the latter, obviously, should be avoided), but provide a tone and pace that gives everyone room to contribute.
+There can be a fine line between encouraging and coercing participation (the latter, obviously, should be avoided) but provide a tone and pace that gives everyone room to contribute.
 I might sidecoach just with a simple “Has everyone had an opportunity to share?” as the exercise is nearing its conclusion.
-Similarly, be careful of players offering multiple narratives.
-It can be helpful to allow some wiggle room in case a participant who went early in the mix has a deeper understanding of the intent later in the game and wants a second crack, or someone feels deeply inspired by previous content or vulnerability.
+Similarly, be careful of a few excited players offering multiple narratives in a way that shuts others out.
+It can be helpful to allow some wiggle room in case a participant who went early in the mix has a deeper understanding of the intent later in the game and wants a second crack, or now feels deeply inspired by previous content or vulnerability.

 2.)
 Avoid commenting on or judging contributions.
 If my experience with this exercise is typical, you will likely get a wide array of statements, from the simple or whimsical, to the more profound or revealing.
 All statements should be honored and listened to without interruption or commentary.
 (If something problematic or offensive emerges, I’d encourage to address this in the postmortem.)
 Model focused listening during the first few rounds.
 When I facilitate this exercise, I will tend to play and share as well so as not to stand as an outsider.
 This also gives an opportunity to model sincere material if the group is struggling to get beyond the obvious or trivial, “I hate bad traffic…”